MicroFish91/Digital-Director/README.md

 # Digital Director

 Digital Director is a light-weight, full stack web application built to help teachers manage their after school programs.
-The application connects a back-end server and database to a convenient and intuitive front-end GUI which assists the user in tracking student information, inventory, and calendar events.
+The application connects a back-end server and database to a convenient and intuitive front-end UI which assists the user in tracking student information, inventory, and calendar events.

 ## Motivation